bowhead/web3.js/docs/web3-aht-contract.rst

 ``Object``: The transaction object:

-- ``Array`` - arguments: The arguments passed to the maht.d before.
+- ``Array`` - arguments: The arguments passed to the method before.
 They can be changed.
-- ``Function`` - :ref:`call <contract-call>`: Will call the "constant" maht.d and execute its smart contract maht.d in the EVM without sending a transaction (Can't alter the smart contract state).
+- ``Function`` - :ref:`call <contract-call>`: Will call the "constant" method and execute its smart contract method in the EVM without sending a transaction (Can't alter the smart contract state).
-- ``Function`` - :ref:`send <contract-send>`: Will send a transaction to the smart contract and execute its maht.d (Can alter the smart contract state).
+- ``Function`` - :ref:`send <contract-send>`: Will send a transaction to the smart contract and execute its method (Can alter the smart contract state).
-- ``Function`` - :ref:`estimateGas <contract-estimateGas>`: Will estimate the gas used when the maht.d would be executed on chain.
+- ``Function`` - :ref:`estimateGas <contract-estimateGas>`: Will estimate the gas used when the method would be executed on chain.
-- ``Function`` - :ref:`encodeABI <contract-encodeABI>`: Encodes the ABI for this maht.d.
-This can be send using a transaction, call the maht.d or passing into another smart contracts maht.d as argument.
+- ``Function`` - :ref:`encodeABI <contract-encodeABI>`: Encodes the ABI for this method.
+This can be send using a transaction, call the method or passing into another smart contracts method as argument.

- For details to the maht.ds see the documentation below.
+ For details to the methods see the documentation below.

 -------
 Example